 - We were formed as a Maryland corporation on October 24, 2016. - Our operating partnership was formed as a Delaware limited partnership on October 17, 2016.
 We are the sole general partner of our operating partnership. - We acquired all the equity interests in our predecessor entities, all of which were wholly-owned, directly or indirectly, by iStar, on December 1, 2016.
 For consideration of the foregoing, we will issue to iStar shares of our common stock and distribute \$170 million in cash as described below.
-The stock consideration will have a value of \$, based on the midpoint of the initial public offering price range set forth on the cover of this prospectus.
+The stock consideration will have a value of \$ , based on the midpoint of the initial public offering price range set forth on the cover of this prospectus.
 An increase in the actual public offering price will result in an increase in the value of the consideration paid to iStar.
-Likewise, a decrease in the actual initial public offering price will result in a decrease in the value of the consideration paid to iStar. - iStar expects to enter into the \$170 million iStar credit facility with affiliates of certain of the underwriters of this offering secured by our common stock received by iStar in the formation transactions.
+Likewise, a decrease in the actual initial public offering price will result in a decrease in the value of the consideration paid to iStar. - To accomplish our acquisition of the equity interests in our predecessor entities, we entered into assignment agreements with iStar pursuant to which iStar assigned all of its right, title and interest in the equity interests to us. iStar will make representations, warranties and covenants to us regarding the entities and assets that iStar has transferred to us comprising our initial portfolio, and will indemnify us for breaches of these representations, warranties or covenants, subject to limitations.
+The representations and warranties will survive for one year after the completion of this offering.

-• We will sell shares of our common stock in this offering and an additional their option to purchase additional shares of our common stock in full.

-- Concurrently with this offering, we will sell shares of our common stock in a private placement to iStar at the initial public offering price per share in this offering.
+- iStar expects to enter into the \$170 million iStar credit facility with affiliates of certain of the underwriters of this offering secured by our common stock received by iStar in the formation transactions. - We will sell shares of our common stock in this offering and an additional shares of our common stock if the underwriters exercise their option to purchase additional shares of our common stock in full. - Concurrently with this offering, we will sell shares of our common stock in a private placement to iStar at the initial public offering price per share in this offering.
 The exact number of shares purchased by iStar in the concurrent iStar placement will be equal to 5.3% of the total number of shares of common stock sold to public investors in this offering. - We will contribute the net proceeds from this offering and the concurrent iStar placement to our operating partnership in exchange for operating partnership units (or operating partnership units if the underwriters exercise their option to purchase up to an additional shares of our common stock in full). - We will distribute \$170 million of the net proceeds from this offering and the concurrent iStar placement to iStar, which iStar will use to repay in full the iStar credit facility, following which the facility will be terminated. - Concurrently with the completion of this offering, we expect to enter into a \$ million revolving credit facility from lenders that will include affiliates of certain of the underwriters of this offering.
 We expect to use this revolving credit facility to, among other things, fund the acquisition and origination of investments, general business purposes and working capital.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Indebtedness to be Outstanding Upon Completion of This Offering." - We will adopt our 2016 equity incentive plan to provide equity incentive opportunities to members of our manager's management team and employees who perform services for us, our independent directors, advisers, consultants and other personnel.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Indebtedness to be Outstanding Upon Completion of This Offering." - We will adopt our 2017 equity incentive plan to provide equity incentive opportunities to members of our manager's management team and employees who perform services for us, our independent directors, advisers, consultants and other personnel.
 See "Management-Equity Incentive Plan" for further details.